 The original A2 genetics such as Guernsey, Normande, Heritage Jersey, African, and Indian cows.

-This choice is my favorite.
-Ghee or clarified butter has had the casein protein removed, leaving the butter fat with all its fat-soluble vitamins.
-Because the dairy protein is removed, ghee has a high smoking point, making it a good option to cook with, unlike healthy fats like extra-virgin olive oil, which will oxidize and become inflammatory when heated.
+This choice is my favorite because ghee, also called clarified butter, has had the casein protein removed, leaving the butter fat with all its fat-soluble vitamins and none of the risk of casein reactivity.
+Because the dairy protein is removed, ghee has a high smoking point, making it a good option to cook with, unlike extra-virgin olive oil, which will oxidize and become inflammatory when heated.

-You can clarify your butter yourself, but if you are sensitive to casein, there are great brands that batch-test their ghee to make sure it is casein-free.
-My personal favorites are Tin Star Brown Butter Ghee, and Pure Indian Foods Digestive Ghee and Cultured Ghee.
+You can clarify your butter yourself, but if you are sensitive to casein, there are great brands that batch-test their ghee to make sure it is 100% casein-free.
+My personal favorites are Tin Star Brown Butter Ghee and Pure Indian Foods Digestive Ghee and Cultured Ghee.